The-Politico/politico-elections/docs/source/why.rst

 The backend
 '''''''''''

-- `Django`_ as the overarching backend framework
+- `Django <https://www.djangoproject.com/>`_ as the overarching backend framework
-- `PostgreSQL`_ as the database of choice
+- `PostgreSQL <https://www.postgresql.org/>`_ as the database of choice
-- `Django REST Framework`_ to serialize our models to JSON
+- `Django REST Framework <http://www.django-rest-framework.org/>`_ to serialize our models to JSON
-- `Elex`_ to process AP election results
+- `Elex <https://elex.readthedocs.io/en/stable/>`_ to process AP election results
-- `Fabric`_ to handle server management and data processing
+- `Fabric <http://www.fabfile.org/>`_ to handle server management and data processing

 And lots more...

 The frontend
 ''''''''''''

-- `redux-orm` to take serialized JSON and build the relationships between live results and contextual data
+- `redux orm <https://github.com/tommikaikkonen/redux-orm>`_ to take serialized JSON and build the relationships between live results and contextual data
-- `Preact` to manage front-end views
+- `Preact <https://preactjs.com/>`_ to manage front-end views